 This award honours Marilyn Lundy (RN, PHN), one of the pioneers in palliative home care nursing.
 She has provided great leadership and vision in community palliative care nursing with Saint Elizabeth Health Care and in having served on the Canadian Hospice Palliative Care Association’s committees for the development of the norms of practice and the hospice palliative care nursing standards.
 The award is presented annually to a nurse in Ontario who has demonstrated excellence in knowledge and skills in palliative care nursing and being a role model for his or her peers.

 The Joan Lesmond Scholarship

+HPCO is proud to award the Joan Lesmond Scholarship to a community nurse in Ontario, working in the field of palliative care, who demonstrates a commitment to life-long learning and mentorship.
 The scholarship, named in loving memory of our friend, colleague and former board member Joan Lesmond, is valued at $2,000.
 It includes a full registration to the conference with accommodations, as well as transportation costs and a cash award.

 The Frances Montgomery Personal Support Worker Hospice Palliative Care Award